Solar sail: In popular culture

 Cordwainer Smith gives a description of solar-sail-powered spaceships in "The Lady Who Sailed The Soul", published first in April 1960.

 Jack Vance wrote a short story about a training mission on a solar-sail-powered spaceship in "Sail 25", published in 1961.

 Arthur C. Clarke and Poul Anderson (writing as Winston P. Sanders) independently published stories featuring solar sails, both stories titled "Sunjammer," in 1964.
 Clarke retitled his story "The Wind from the Sun" when it was reprinted, in order to avoid confusion.

 In Larry Niven and Jerry Pournelle's 1974 novel The Mote in God's Eye, aliens are discovered when their laser-sail propelled probe enters human space.

 A similar technology was the theme in the Star Trek: Deep Space Nine episode "Explorers".
 In the episode, Lightships are described as an ancient technology used by Bajorans to travel beyond their solar system by using light from the Bajoran sun and specially constructed sails to propel them through space ("Explorers").

 In the 2002 Star Wars film Attack of the Clones, the main villain Count Dooku was seen using a spacecraft with solar sails.

-In the 2002 animated movie Treasure Planet, the ships in the movie use solar sails to propell themselves, although they appear to be thruster assisted and act more like sailing watercraft then spaceships.
+In the 2002 animated movie Treasure Planet, the ships in the movie use solar sails to propel themselves, although they appear to be thruster assisted and act more like sailing watercraft then spaceships.

 In the 2009 film Avatar, the spacecraft which transports the protagonist Jake Sully to the Alpha Centauri system, the ISV Venture Star, uses solar sails as a means of propulsion to accelerate the vehicle away from the Earth towards Alpha Centauri.

 In the third season of Apple TV+'s alternate history TV show For All Mankind, the fictional NASA spaceship Sojourner 1 utilises solar sails for additional propulsion on its way to Mars.

 In the 2022 show Pantheon, a solar sail is used to send the SafeSurf program to Alpha Centauri.

 In the final episode of the first season of 2024 Netflix TV show, 3 Body Problem, one of the protagonists, Will Downing, has his cryogenically frozen brain launched into space toward the oncoming Trisolarian spaceship, using solar sails and nuclear pulse propulsion to accelerate it to a fraction of the speed of light.